New Slains Castle: Later History

 Shortly before 1900, Charles Hay, 20th Earl of Erroll, became an occasional visitor to the castle, spending most of his time in England.
 New Slains Castle was rented out as a high-class summer holiday residence, notably to Robert Baden-Powell in 1900, and Prime Minister H. H. Asquith in 1903 and 1908.
 Winston Churchill spent two nights at the castle in 1908 as a guest of H. H. Asquith.

 In 1916, the 20th Earl of Erroll sold New Slains, ending more than 300 years of occupation by the family.
 He had been impoverished by the lavish spending of the family fortune by his ancestors, an agricultural recession starting from the 1890s, and inheritance taxes.
 It was purchased by Sir John Ellerman, the wealthy but secretive owner of the Ellerman Lines shipping company, who never visited the castle.
 It was put up for sale again in 1922 and bought by Percy P. Harvey from London who then disposed of the land, although the castle remained unsold.

 The castle was then bought by Charles Brand Ltd, a Dundee-based demolition company.
-The company specialised in buying Scottish castles and mansions for demolition, and had been active in the period between 1920 and 1969.
+The company specialised in buying Scottish castles and mansions for demolition, and was active in the period between 1920 and 1969.
 For example, Scottish Environment Heritage lists 20 major properties demolished by the company between 1945 and 1969, including Panmure House in Angus.
 Charles Brand Ltd made money by selling off masonry and other fittings.

 The demolition of New Slains Castle went ahead in the summer of 1925.
 The slates and lead were removed from the roof for resale.
 An advertisement headlined ‘Demolition of Slains Castle’ in the Aberdeen Press and Journal, 5 September 1925, listed various items for sale: ‘Battens, Flooring, sarking, slates, doors, windows, baths, wash hand basins, sinks, stable fittings, stone paving and other building materials’.
 Perhaps because of limited demand, a new advertisement appeared notifying a sale at the castle on Saturday 17 April 1926.
 Now included in the inventory were the following: panel doors (yellow pine), water closets, bedroom grates, granite sills and corners.

 New Slains Castle is now a roofless shell, with most of the outer and inner walls standing to full height.
 In 2004, it was reported that the Slains Partnership was preparing plans for the restoration of the building and conversion into 35 holiday apartments.
 In August 2007, the scheme was granted outline planning permission by Aberdeenshire Council, but the plans were put on hold in 2009 due to the Great Recession.